microsoft/playwright/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Let us know what functionality you'd like to see in Playwright and what is your use case.
+Let us know what functionality you'd like to see in Playwright and what your use case is.
 Do you think others might benefit from this as well?